data-community-of-practice/AI-Graph-Obsidian/What are the latest developments in prompt engineering.md

 - **Asking Gen AI to write your prompt**: The user can provide basic information about their needs and ask the AI to write a prompt on their behalf.
 On viewing the generated prompt, the user can corroborate whether their requirements are accurately represented through the generated content.

-- **Asking Gen AI to play multiple personas while generating prompts**: A persona is a behavioral attribute provided to the AI while it generates content.
-For instance, one can ask the AI to be extremely elaborate or concise to the point while generating content.
-So in our case, the user can ask the AI to play multiple such personas while creating prompts and can additionally ask it to generate content based on these prompts.
-Although this might be a resource-intensive process, based on the results generated, the user can decide which type of prompt produces the best results.
+- **Asking Gen AI to Play Multiple Personas While Generating Prompts**: We have seen previously how personas can be used to help provide context to the Gen AI.
+But how can one use multiple personas to their benefit?
+In the case of prompt generation, the user can ask the AI to play multiple personas while creating prompts and can additionally ask it to generate content based on these prompts.
+Although this might be a resource-intensive process, the user can analyze the results generated and decide which type of prompt produces the best outcome.
 ### Imperfect Prompting

 This may sound counter-intuitive because why would one want to create imperfect prompts?
 This type of prompting works when you are intrigued by finding out the different types of generated outputs, which could in turn give you more ideas on the final content you wish to generate.